hashirahmad/netlify-react-public/README.md

 1. `safeColor` functionality removed from `Colors` due to `circular reference`
 2. `safeColor` functionality added to `Themes` - it makes sense for it to be there
 3. App's font sizes are now responsive
+4. `PageTitle` component added to main App which can effectively show each screen's page title based on the screen automatically without having to place  `PageTitle` on each screen.
+5. `Routes` screen name change to Welcome as oppose to boring "Home"

 ## 17-02-2020
 1. `TypeWriter` component added for typing animation effect